MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 ### Intent

 Intent is the objective a user wants to perform or achieve.
 User intent is typically represented as open or add to.
 Intent enables the Microsoft 365 platform to display the Actions in locations that mostly align with the user's needs and intentions.
 Intent includes but not limited to, where Actions show up and how Actions are grouped or ordered.
 You can create an intent for Open, addTo, and custom actions.
-If you want to build any tailored Actions to fulfill any user task create a custom intent.
+If you want to build any tailored Actions to fulfil any user task create a custom intent.

 ### Object